spencerthayer/TorchNoteJS/README.md

 ####Isn't Javascript supposed to have weak crypto services?
 Yeah it does.
 Totally.
 No one here is going to argue that NodeJS is better at security and encryption than SSL, except for when it isn't, *cough [Heartbleed](http://heartbleed.com/)*.
 Nor am I interested in a debate about how NodeJS cannot compete with many of the more robust server-side languages when it comes to security.
 No duh!

-This is exactly why TorchChatJS does not rely on the main server to exchange the cryptocipher.
-TorchChatJS uses AES256 encryption as it's the most secure and fastest encryption available. it doesn't bother attempting to secure the connection as that is impossible using JavaScript technology.
+This is exactly why TorchNoteJS does not rely on the main server to exchange the cryptocipher.
+TorchNoteJS uses AES256 encryption as it's the most secure and fastest encryption available. it doesn't bother attempting to secure the connection as that is impossible using JavaScript technology.

 ####So why would I use TorchNoteJS?
 Those other solutions **cost money**, are **complicated to develop** and can't be turned on at the drop of a hat.
 TorchNoteJS is a free solution that is very easy to deploy and more importantly permanently delete.

 ####This is too much work.
-The TorchChatJS goal is not about making a one click solution to online communication. *Those do not exist.* Instead it is to be used as part of an encryption suite each part increasing your personal security.
-You can use TorchChatJS without any additional security steps and it will still encrypt your conversation but that doesn't mean your conversation was not intercepted.
+The TorchNoteJS goal is not about making a one click solution to online communication. *Those do not exist.* Instead it is to be used as part of an encryption suite each part increasing your personal security.
+You can use TorchNoteJS without any additional security steps and it will still encrypt your conversation but that doesn't mean your conversation was not intercepted.

 ####Meh, why not just use ... ?
 Yes, there are other solutions for secure EE2E and I suggest you use them if you believe this application is knot sufficient.
 If you do find a legitimate reason to be suspect of TorchNoteJS please create an issue because I really don't want to promote something that is broken.